 If you’re selling your investment property, the appraisal will impact how much you earn in closing.
 A low valuation means you’ll need to lower your selling price; no one wants to pay more for a property than necessary.

-If the housing market was hit hard in your area and nearby homes are low-priced, you can make the case that your home is in better condition or has more amenities than similar homes to try to get a higher valuation.
+If the housing market was hit hard in your area and nearby homes are low-priced, you can make the case for your property.
+You can show the appraiser that your home is in better condition or has more amenities than similar homes to try to get a higher valuation.

-A real estate appraisal seems like just another part of the homeowner’s journey, but when you’re investing in real estate it’s critical to determining how profitable you’ll be.
-An appraisal ultimately insures you’re paying the fairest price possible, and may even tell you your investment property is worth more than you realized.
+A real estate appraisal is an important part of the home owner’s journey.
+When you’re investing in real estate it’s critical to determine how profitable you’ll be.
+An appraisal ultimately ensures you’re paying the fairest price possible, and may even tell you your investment property is worth more than you realized.